Japanese Courses in Fall 2022

-Please read students' reviews from the past semesters below.
-We hope you will join our classes in Fall, 2021!
+Please read students' reviews for online (Zoom) courses from the past semesters below.
+We hope you will join our courses in Fall, 2022!

 - I actually preferred the online format for this class and that it allowed people from different areas to take the class.
 It made for a nice student mix.